 3. Instead of a rolling window of NumPoints candles, a fixed starting point may optionally be specified, for each timeframe.
 This means that the window will grow horizontally as more time points are progressively added.
 The starting point may be specified as either YYYY.MM.DD HH:MM, or as a timeframe identifier (M5, M15, etc), which means that the window will reset itself at the start of each such timeframe.

 4. Increased max NumPoints+SmoothingSMA value from 500 to 2,000.

 CSM and other strength indicators (written by hanover)

 CSM (Currency Strength Meter) is an alternative strength indy, that plots a histogram instead of a line of continuous values.

-- Latest version of CSM (includes data export and trend summary options) can be downloaded here.
+- Latest version of CSM can be downloaded here.

 - CSM calculations are explained here and here.

 - J4D strength indicator, an offshoot of CSM, can be downloaded here.
 This uses a different set of calculations, based on weighted moving averages, to determine strength.

 - Latest version of 'Currency strength - Giraia' indy can be downloaded here.
 More info here and here.
 This indy displays numeric values instead of a histogram.
 As the forerunner of CSM, it uses much the same calculations.